AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 So, provide feedback!
 There are several ways to do so:

-- by entering issues on GitHub (https://github.com/AgileArtificialIntelligence)
+- by entering issues on [GitHub](https://github.com/AgileArtificialIntelligence)
-- by chatting with us on Discord, channel #IA (http://pharo.org/community offers an invitation link)
+- by chatting with us on [Discord, channel #IA](http://pharo.org/community)
 - by sending us an [email](mailto:alexandre.bergel@me.com)

 # Future books